Skip to main content

 Earlier this month, Italian Technical Old-school death metal act Gory Blister made their Eclipse Records debut with the scintillating Reborn From Hatred.
 The album was the trio's seventh release over a career spanning three decades.

 The band comprises three members: John St John as the vocalist, Raff Sangiorgio as the guitarist, bassist, and synth player, and Gianluca D'Andria as the drummer.
 Their album has 11 tracks and runs for over half an hour.
 The songs feature intricate time signatures, powerful riffs, and intense energy, giving listeners a wild introduction to the band.
-Produced by Raff Sangiorgio and Gianluca D'andria, mixed by Ricardo Borges (Sepultura, Kreator, Carcass), and mastered by Peter Brussee (Steve Vai, Yngwie Malmsteen, Michael Bolton).
+'Rebron From Hatred' was produced by drummer Raff Sangiorgio with assistance from Gianluca D'andria.
+Ricardo Borges helped mix the tracks (Sepultura, Kreator, Carcass), which were mastered by Peter Brussee (Steve Vai, Yngwie Malmsteen, Michael Bolton).

 Gory Blister has come a long way since sending small demo recordings to local magazines.
 They have now supported notable acts at high-profile festivals and worked with numerous labels to release a new album.
 The press release states that this album represents a new level of maturity and commitment to technical riffs, mid-tempo mixed meter changes, and clean execution.